What is Liquidity Premium?

 - A low premium at the time of maturity might affect the investor’s emotions in a negative way toward the government or the corporate house issuing it.

-Therefore, as much as liquidity premium is important for an investor, there are other theories that affect the yield curve and reflects the future expectation and the varying interest rates.
+Therefore, as much as liquidity premium is essential for an investor, there are other theories that affect the yield curve and reflects the future expectation and the varying interest rates.